cachilders/asterion/README.md

 An inscrutable adventure game as a drone sequencer

 ## Dev Log
+**3/18/2024**
+There's a flaw in some element of the level generation (tree/lock and key) generation that allows for a few unintended consequences.
+It may be the tree, or perhaps some decoration logic.
+Anyway, it allows for the creation of unsolvable labyrinths, at least in the reality occupied by the player.
+This is a risk of superposition, I guess.
+Today's update allows for descending more deeply into the labyrinth.
+I flirted with the idea of ascending back to prior levels, but it introduces complexity I'm not certain I want to eat.
+Shipping the descent work to shift focus to identifying bugs in the level generation or rendering and ultimately make most or all puzzles solvable.

+I don't know if solvable puzzles matter in a game that is an abstraction of a synth and sequencer input.
+But it's bothering me.
+I like the results musically, though.

+We're getting close to done.
+That's good, because I'm running out of month.
+I'll fix the gameplay, add params for root and subdivision, add gamepad input, and then make the call on ascent and maybe even fast travel.
+Depends on how far I can get.
+Gotta wrap the must haves before worrying about the nice.

 **3/16/2024**
 What started as The Garden of Forking Paths and became The Circular Ruins is now Asterion.
 It's still a Borges, and baby they're all about destiny and mazes.
 This name just centers the theme and makes it more a) like a classic game name and b) makes it more digestible for the norns interface.